On topology changes in quantum field theory and quantum gravity: The ground state of quantum gravity

-With a rewriting of the Einstein action such that the Hamiltonian appears in it, a functional differentiation of the amplitude shows that the path integral of Lorentzian quantum gravity can be regarded as a solution $ |\psi(\gamma,t)\rangle $ of a functional Schr\"odinger equation.
+We noted that the path integral of Lorentzian quantum gravity can be regarded as a solution $ |\psi(\gamma,t)\rangle $ of a functional Schr\"odinger equation.
 Instead of the inverse Laplace transform and the saddle point calculation, one may then use $ ||\psi(\gamma,t)\rangle|^2 $ and compute its the maximum for the parameters in the amplitude.
 The Lorentzian amplitude is written completely analogous to the Lorentzian amplitude.
 A calculation shows that results for the saddle points from $ |\psi|^2 $ are essentially the same.

 If one computes the corrections of matter terms for a (Lorentzian) quantum field theory in curved space-time with a metric $ g_{\mu\nu} $, the effective action would usually be something like where $c_i$ are coefficients that may depend on the mass of the particles and on constant factors.
-These corrections can not immediately be interpreted as corrections to Einstein's equation.
+The higher derivative corrections can not immediately be interpreted as corrections to Einstein's action.
 Instead, the effective action is just a way to rewrite the amplitude from which correlation functions can be computed, and one has to use insert the background metric $ g_{\mu\nu} $ into these curvature terms.
+If one wants to compute Eq. \ref{higherderiv} e.g. for a Schwarzschild metric, then the higher derivative terms are just numerical values for a probability amplitude, without any dynamics.

-One can, however, make assumptions about $ g_{\mu\nu} $.
+One can, however, make dynamical assumptions about $ g_{\mu\nu} $.
 For example, one can assume that it is determined by Einstein's equation.
 In that case, the terms from the effective matter action would get into the energy momentum tensor and influence $ g_{\mu\nu} $ via Einstein's equation.
 This would yield corrections to the latter with higher derivatives.
-Or one could add a path integral of gravity to the amplitude.
-In that case, one would have to compute more complicated matter and gravity interactions with corresponding vertexes.
+Or one could add the path integral of gravity to the amplitude.
+In that case, one would have to compute complicated matter and gravity interactions with corresponding vertexes.